 The MINUS CO2 Application

 Every team that applies will receive a dataset, which will be supplied Equinor, to work with.
 They will have the opportunity to analyze the dataset and propose a low-carbon field development plan of a discovered hydrocarbon resource.
-Out of all teams, the best will be selected to present their development plan at the 81st EAGE Conference & Exhibition 2019, held on 2 June 2019 in London, UK, with their flights, accommodation and registration for the event covered by EAGE.
+Out of all teams, the best will be selected to present their development plan at the 1st Geoscience & Engineering in Energy Transition Conference, held in France, with their flights, accommodation and registration for the event covered by EAGE.

-The winning team will receive the prestigious opportunity to present their field development plan findings the following September at EAGE's flagship Near Surface Geoscience Conference and Exhibition 2019 in the Netherlands, with accommodation, flights and registration covered by the EAGE Green Fund.
+The winning team will receive the prestigious opportunity to present their field development plan findings in a Oil and Gas Company( TBC).

 To ensure a successful application you should be aware about the rules and procedures of the MINUS-CO2 challenge and a signed ‘Declaration of Academic Integrity’ should be attached in application.

 If your application is accepted, we will notify you after a period of 48 hours and the first assignment from Equinor will be provided.